Wednesday, August 22, 2018 | 10:00am EST

 SUNY Cobleskill offers an international student orientation prior to the start of each semester.
 This will help with administrative and academic issues so the beginning of the semester goes smoothly.
-The International Student Orientation will take place at 1:00 pm (13:00) in Warner Hall, room 120.
-Classes begin on Monday, August 29, 2016.
+The location for International Student Orientation will be announced soon.
+You will also attend the general campus Orientation for all new students on Thursday, August 23.
+Classes begin on Monday, August 27, 2018.

 Also before your arrival, please contact the Office of Residential Life (email@example.com) with your arrival date and time.
 All new international students who have been assigned housing may check into their residence halls at scheduled times on arrival days.
 The staff will be ready to help you check in if they have your arrival information.
 Please contact Residential Life if you have not received notification of your housing assignment.
 The phone number for that office is 518-255-5215.
 Students in degree programs should complete the Web check-in process on the SUNY Cobleskill Web site before arriving to campus.
 This will make the campus arrival experience much easier.

 Upon your arrival in the U.S. you will need some cash for transportation to Cobleskill and food.
 You can purchase U.S. dollars before leaving home or at the airport upon arrival.
 Don’t carry too much cash for safety reasons, but consider that you may need a few hundred dollars for travel, food and initial shopping.
 In Cobleskill, you will be able to open a bank account near the campus to keep money safe.
 Credit cards can also be used for most purposes, but they must be able to function internationally.